 Become friends with your professors

-Be the student that goes above and beyond with your professor, especially if they are in a field that you are interested in.
+Be the student who goes above and beyond with your professor, especially if they are in a field that you are interested in.
 These are the people who will write you letters of recommendation when you are applying to internships, scholarships, jobs, or graduate school.
 Beyond this having a strong relationship with them allows you not only more knowledge from them but opportunities such as connections they may have within your industry.

 Work Hard, But Learn to Roll With the Punches